Camp David Accords: Framework Peace Treaty Egypt and Israel

-The second framework outlined a basis for the peace treaty six months later, in particular deciding the future of the Sinai peninsula.
-Israel agreed to withdraw its armed forces from the Sinai, evacuate its 4,500 civilian inhabitants, and restore it to Egypt in return for normal diplomatic relations with Egypt, guarantees of freedom of passage through the Suez Canal and other nearby waterways (such as the Straits of Tiran), and a restriction on the forces Egypt could place on the Sinai peninsula, especially within 20–40 km from Israel.
+The second framework outlined a basis for the peace treaty six months later, in particular deciding the future of the Sinai Peninsula.
+Israel agreed to withdraw its armed forces from the Sinai, gave up its four air bases that had been built there since the Six-Day War (see map to the right), evacuate its 4,500 civilian inhabitants, and restore it to Egypt in return for normal diplomatic relations with Egypt, guarantees of freedom of passage through the Suez Canal and other nearby waterways (such as the Straits of Tiran), and a restriction on the forces Egypt could place on the Sinai peninsula, especially within 20–40 km from Israel.
 This process would take three years to complete.
 Israel also agreed to limit its forces a smaller distance (3 km) from the Egyptian border, and to guarantee free passage between Egypt and Jordan.
 With the withdrawal, Israel also returned Egypt's Abu-Rudeis oil fields in western Sinai, which contained long term, commercially productive wells.

-Consequences
+Implementation and outcomes

-The Camp David accords changed Middle Eastern Politics.
+The Camp David accords changed Middle Eastern politics.
 Notably, the perception of Egypt within the Arab world changed.
 With the most powerful of the Arab militaries and a history of leadership in the Arab world under Nasser, Egypt had more leverage than any of the other Arab states to advance Arab interests.
 Egypt was subsequently suspended from the Arab League from 1979 until 1989.

 Jordan's King Hussein saw it as a slap to the face when Sadat volunteered Jordan's participation in deciding how functional autonomy for the Palestinians would work.
 Specifically, Sadat effectively said that Jordan would have a role in how the West Bank would be administered.
 Like the Rabat Summit Resolution, the Camp David Accords circumscribed Jordan's objective to reassert its control over the West Bank.
 Focusing as it did on Egypt, the Carter administration accepted Sadat's claim that he could deliver Hussein.
 However, with Arab world opposition building against Sadat, Jordan could not risk accepting the Accords without the support of powerful Arab neighbours, like Iraq, Saudi Arabia, and Syria.
 Hussein consequently felt diplomatically snubbed.
 One of Carter's regrets was allowing Sadat to claim that he could speak for Hussein if Jordan refused to join the talks, but by then the damage was done to the Jordanians.